 Before serving on Cleveland City Council, Councilman Pruitt gained experience in public service as the executive assistant to former Ward 1 Councilwoman Nina Turner.
 For nearly three years, he focused his attention and energy on the priorities and concerns of the Ward 1 community.
 In addition to this experience, Councilman Pruitt helped found the Ward 1 Community Health Initiative and volunteers for the Governor’s Close the Gap Campaign, which helps young men at John F. Kennedy High School become better students and citizens.

 Councilman Pruitt earned a bachelor’s degree from Cleveland State University and is currently working on his MBA at Case Weatherhead School of Management.
-In addition to his studies and commitments to Council, Councilman Pruitt is a Captain in the Ohio Army National Guard and served tours in Afghanistan and led hurricane relief missions in Louisiana.
+In addition to his studies and commitments to Council, Councilman Pruitt is a Major in the Ohio Army National Guard and served tours in Afghanistan and led hurricane relief missions in Louisiana.
 Councilman Pruitt has the integrity, work ethic, education, knowledge and vision to serve Ward 1 and he is pleased to have the privilege and opportunity to serve this thriving community.

 Back to top